cowprotocol/docs/docs/governance/snapshot.md

 #### Regular admins

 [Regular admins](https://snapshot.org/#/cow.eth/about) can do all of what the super admin can do except adding and removing admins.
-As of CIP-31 CoW DAO’s snapshot space has no admins except the [CoW DAO main safe](https://app.safe.global/eth:0xcA771eda0c70aA7d053aB1B25004559B918FE662/home) as a super admin.
+As of CIP-31 CoW DAO's snapshot space has no admins except the [CoW DAO main safe](https://app.safe.global/eth:0xcA771eda0c70aA7d053aB1B25004559B918FE662/home) as a super admin.

 #### Moderators